petr-ngn/FIS_Chatbot/README.md

    1. conduct a business research regarding the current chatbot of Faculty of Informatics and Statistics at Prague University of Economics and Business (**FIS VŠE**), assess its features and propose improvements, and further,
    2. implement our improvements in the deployment either (1) using already existing frameworks or pretrained chatbots/models or (2) developing our own chatbot from scratch.

+<b>Particularly, we have developed our custom chatbot from scratch solely in Python (back-end) and HTML (front-end).
+More precisely, we have developed 2 custom chatbots - one in Czech language and one in English language.</b>

 ## **Data source & Integration description**
-Particularly, we have developed our custom chatbot from scratch in solely in Python.

-We created **41** own intents by ourselves which regard for instance:
+We created **41** own intents (for each language) by ourselves which regard for instance:
 - Bachelor / master / minor specialization / doctoral study programs at FIS VŠE,
 - Compulsory courses of given study programs,
 - DAB (Data and Analytics for Business) alumni club,